eunomia-bpf/bpftime/example/minimal/README.md

 # minimal examples

-- uprobe/uretprobe: trace userspace functions at start or and.
+- `uprobe/uretprobe`: trace userspace functions at start or and.
 No affect the control flow.
-- ureplace: replace the userspace function with a eBPF function
+- `ureplace`: replace the userspace function with a eBPF function
-- ufilter: filter the userspace function
+- `ufilter`: filter the userspace function
+- `syscall tracepoints`: trace the specific syscall types.
+No affect the control flow of syscalls.

 ## uprobe trace